 - 18 years of age or older

-application (Form N-400, Application for Naturalization)
+the application (Form N–400, Application for Naturalization)

-- Lived within the state in which the application was filed for at least
+- lived within the state in which the application was filed for at least

-3 months before the application was filed
+three months before the application was filed

-permanent residency immediately before filing the application
+of permanent residency immediately before filing the application

 until the day naturalization is granted

-- Able to speak, read, and write English and possess understanding and knowledge
+- able to speak, read, and write English and possess understanding and knowledge

 of the government and history of the U.S.

-- Have virtuous character, value the principles of the U.S. Constitution,
+- have virtuous character, value the principles of the U.S. Constitution,

 and are inclined to the happiness and order of the U.S. at all relevant